New shaliach tzibbur training!

 - Clear integration into the Dutch-Jewish community.

-- A basic knowledge of Hebrew.
+- Good technical reading and a basic knowledge of Hebrew.

 - A pleasant singing voice.